JalmarazMartn/JAMALVariablenaming/README.md

 * And then the command will set automatically the usage category for all the objects in the workspace reading them from menu file.
 * Go to File > Save all.

-## Fix Tx2AL issues

-New command "JAM Fix Txt2AL issues" to fix Tx2AL issues.
-Steps:
-1. With F1 execute "JAM Fix Txt2AL issues".
-2. Confirm the pop up message with yes.
-3. Automatically fix the Tx2AL issues: set application area with basic and suite and remove scope internal statements.
-4. Save all changed files with File->Save All.

 ## Option to Enum: Beta

 Utility to convert Options to enum.
 Steps: